Mary Ann Bugg: Relationship with Fred Ward

-Bugg fell pregnant soon after meeting Frederick Ward (Captain Thunderbolt).
+Bugg became pregnant soon after meeting Frederick Ward (Captain Thunderbolt).
 Ward took Bugg back to her father's farm at Monkerai, near Dungog, for the baby's delivery, and their daughter Marina Emily was born late in 1861.
 In taking Mary Ann to Monkerai, however, Ward was in breach of the ticket-of-leave regulations which required him to remain in the Mudgee district and to attend three-monthly musters.
 As it turned out, he was late returning for the muster, and he compounded the problem by riding into town on a horse claimed by the owner to have been "stolen" (although the owner admitted during Ward's trial that the horse had simply gone missing and that he had heard that it had been seen near Cooyal but had not tried to retrieve it).
 Ward's ticket-of-leave was revoked, and he was returned to Cockatoo Island to serve the remaining six years of his previous ten-year sentence, along with an additional three years for being found in possession of a stolen horse.

-Most Thunderbolt books claim that Bugg helped Ward escape from Cockatoo Island, one of the few successful escapes during the island's history as a penal settlement, however this may not be correct.
-There is a claim that Mary Ann remained in the Dungog district where she was working to support herself and her two youngest children while others claims she found domestic work harbour side in Sydney.
-She swam the shark infested harbour delivering a file for Ward to remove his leg irons and then used a lamp to guide him to a safe landing on the foreshore.
-The alternative version is that she did not meet up with Ward again until after his escape from Cockatoo Island in September 1863.
+Most Thunderbolt books claim that Bugg helped Ward escape from Cockatoo Island, one of the few successful escapes during the island's history as a penal settlement, however this is probably not correct.
+Mary Ann remained in the Dungog district where she was working to support herself and her two youngest children, even though some authors claim she found domestic work harbour-side in Sydney.
+The story is that she swam the shark-infested harbour, delivering a file for Ward to remove his leg irons and then used a lamp to guide him to a safe landing on the foreshore.
+However, it is most likely that Bugg did not meet up with Ward again until after his escape from Cockatoo Island in September 1863.